The Human Health Effects of the Gulf Coast Oil Spill: A Summary of the IOM Workshop

 Health Effects of the Gulf Oil Spill by Gina Solomon, MD, MPH and Sarah Janssen, MD, PhD, MPH, JAMA, Aug 16, 2010

 Assessing the Human Health Effects of the Gulf of Mexico Oil Spill: An Institute of Medicine Workshop: presentations and other resources

 AMA meeting: Health risk information needed for Gulf oil spill

 The Gulf oil spill is now being called the largest single environmental disaster in our nation’s history.
 The impact on the gulf ecosystem is only beginning to be assessed.
 And what of potential impacts on human health?
-The Institute of Medicine convened a meeting in late June, 2010 on that topic, and we will heard from some of the leading participants in that meeting on Thursday, July 29 about known and suspected health implications of the spread of crude oil and of efforts to contain and clean it.
+The Institute of Medicine convened a meeting in late June 2010 on that topic, and we will heard from some of the leading participants in that meeting about known and suspected health implications of the spread of crude oil and of efforts to contain and clean it.

 - Linda Rosenstock, MD, MPH, Dean, UCLA School of Public Health

 - Brenda Eskenazi, PhD, Jennifer and Brian Maxwell Professor of Maternal and Child Health and Epidemiology; Director, Center for Children's Environmental Health Research, UC Berkeley School of Public Health